robertcedwards/HIT-Tracker-TUL/docs/MOONDREAM_SETUP.md

 ## API Integration Details

+### Netlify Function Proxy
+The integration uses a Netlify function (`moondream-proxy.ts`) to securely proxy requests to the [Moondream API](https://moondream.ai/c/docs/advanced/api/query).
+This approach:

+- **Keeps API keys secure** on the server side
+- **Avoids CORS issues** by proxying through Netlify
+- **Provides better error handling** and logging
+- **Enables rate limiting** and request validation

 ### Moondream API Endpoint
-The integration uses the `/query` endpoint from the [Moondream API](https://moondream.ai/c/docs/advanced/api/query) for Visual Question Answering (VQA).
+The Netlify function forwards requests to the `/query` endpoint from the Moondream API for Visual Question Answering (VQA).
 The integration uses the Moondream API to extract supplement information from images.
 The API expects:

 **Request:**